neuro-inc/neuro-cli/docs/jobs_reference.rst

       :param str name: Filter jobs by :attr:`~JobDescription.name` (exact match).

                        Empty string means that no filter is applied (default).

+      :param str name: Filter jobs by :attr:`~JobDescription.tags`.
+Retrieves all jobs submitted with at least one tag from the specified list.

+                       Empty list means that no filter is applied (default).

       :param ~typing.Iterable[str] owners: filter jobs by their owners.